 In order to apply for these endowments, applicants should pass the officially recognized advanced level English language exam.

-Course Level: The studentships are awarded for pursuing research program at the Open Society Archives (OSA) at the Central European University in Budapest.
+Course Level: The studentships are awarded for pursuing a research program at the Open Society Archives (OSA) at the Central European University in Budapest.

-- Conceptualizing, classifying, and practicing opposition(selection and support for what counts as a “movement”, “dissidence” or “non-conformism”);
+- Conceptualizing and classifying opposition(selection and support for what counts as a “movement”, “dissidence” or “non-conformism”)

-- Techno-sciences of mass communication;
+- Techno-sciences of mass communication

-- Circuits of communication and (anti-)propaganda techniques: information gathering and classification, textual and visual dissemination (book programs, samizdat, TV monitoring, instructional and documentary movies);
+- Circuits of communication and (anti-)propaganda techniques: information gathering and classification, textual and visual dissemination (book programs, samizdat, TV monitoring, instructional and documentary movies)

-- Construction of political ‘facts’ amidst socio-economic issues (standards of living, urbanization, education, religion etc); Historical analysis of socialist welfare policy and poverty under communism;
+- Construction of political ‘facts’ amidst socio-economic issues (standards of living, urbanization, education, religion etc); Historical analysis of socialist welfare policy and poverty under communism

-- Documenting transnational phenomena in a time of polarized visions and imbalances between centers and peripheries;
+- Documenting transnational phenomena in a time of polarized visions and imbalances between centers and peripheries

-- Consequences of Cold War conceptual schemes and treatment of information on current economic and socio-political issues.
+- Consequences of Cold War conceptual schemes and treatment of information on current economic and socio-political issues

 The award can be taken in Hungary

-- Curriculum Vitae (CV)
+- Curriculum Vitae (C.V.)